-The only catch is, and it’s a big one, it that we are not lured by a false sense of beauty, or more specifically, a legitimate beauty that gets hijacked intentionally to mislead and take one on a dead end detour.
+The only catch is, and it’s a big one, it that we are not lured by a false sense of beauty, or more specifically, a legitimate beauty that gets hijacked intentionally to mislead and take one on a dead-end detour.
 The evil one cannot create anything new, and certainly cannot create something beautiful.
-He can only take what already exits and try to hijack it, twist it, or imitate it (usually badly) to his own end, which is away from God.
+He can only take what already exits and try to hijack it, twist it, or imitate it (usually badly) to its own end, which is away from God.

 For an experience of beauty to be authentic, and rightly holy (meaning oriented toward God), there needs to be a clear integrity, where each element of allurement fulfills its designed purpose, otherwise the experience may be corrupted.
 This is also why art, needs to have integrity, on multiple levels, in order for it to be genuinely beautiful.
 But more on this later.

 For now it is worth pondering how powerful the allurement of beauty is, and when it’s disconnected, or deconstructed, from its intended purpose and destiny, it can be very dangerous, corrupting, and even derailing.
 When beauty is hijacked and intentionally designed to stimulate the senses devoid of true relationship with its source, (who is God, -the only true and perfect Beauty), a soul is set on a downward spiral of unfulfilled desires and addiction.

 The opposite is true of encounters with true beauty when a soul is free to follow the allurements of God that actually lead to Him.
 How often have you seen a spectacular sunset, or the smile of a bright-eyed child, smelled a surprisingly fragrant flower, sipped a particularly fine wine, heard a glorious piece of music, and suddenly, almost miraculously, an immediate sense of order, inner calm, and hope flood the soul?